trungk18/trungk18.github.io/_posts/2019-03-26-skiing-in-singapore.md

 categories: algo
 ---

 Hi there, it have been a while since my last post.
-Today I repost a quite interesting problem that I solved before.
+Today I am re posting a quite interesting problem that I solved before.

 I read about this one on a [Senior Frontend JD](https://stackoverflow.com/jobs/162891/senior-front-end-engineer-redmart) on Stackoverflow.
 It looks promising so I decided to do it.
 You can read a step by step solution on my code.
 This is also my first time to use node API to read the local file.

-### Source code
+## Source code

 So basically it is a common tree traverse problem.
 I use the recursive function to solve it.
 I put my detail comment on the source code.
 Please help yourself.
 If there are any comments, just let me know.